 A holiday may present opportunities to try or take part in a number of different fun, exciting and enriching experiences.
 These can range from a horse drawn carriage ride through the city at night to parasailing, from quad bikes to gorge walking.
 Different activities carry different levels of risk with them, here are some things to remember before you buy an experience.

-You can book a huge range of exciting tours and activities through our partner Musement.
+You can book a huge range of exciting tours and experiences through our partner Musement.
 You can find out more about what they’ve got to offer here.

-Don’t forget – if you or easyJet holidays cancel or make any changes to your holiday, you’ll need to speak to Musement directly about any tours/activities you have booked.
-Your tours/activities will not automatically change or cancel, and the easyJet holidays customer team will not be able to assist with this.
+Don’t forget – if you or easyJet holidays cancel or make any changes to your holiday, you’ll need to speak to Musement directly about any tours/experiences you have booked.
+Your tours/experiences will not automatically change or cancel, and the easyJet holidays customer team will not be able to assist with this.
 Find out more about how to do this here.

-easyJet holidays do not sell or offer any other excursions or trips locally in destinations other than those bookable through Musement.
+easyJet holidays do not sell or offer any other tours or experiences locally in destinations other than those bookable through Musement.
 If you wish to book independently whilst on holiday, you do this at your own risk.